2022Dong/SaaS-FED-POR-Pt2-DH/README.md

 ## Description

-TO DO: Provide a short description explaining the what, why, and how of your project.
+Provide a short description explaining the what, why, and how of your project.

 Use the following questions as a guide:

 - What was your motivation?
+  - To achieve certification, secure a job, and improve my coding skills.

 - Why did you build this project?
 (Note: the answer is not "Because it was a homework assignment.")
+  - To learn the PHP Laravel framework and enhance my web development skills.

 - What problem does it solve?
+  - It provides a web-based back-end administration interface and a basic public-facing front end, solving data management and user interaction issues.

 - What did you learn?
+  - Setting up and configuring a Laravel project
+  - Implementing MVC architecture
+  - Creating user-friendly interfaces with Blade
+  - Managing databases with Eloquent ORM
+  - Applying version control with Git
+  - Working in vscode and CLI environments

 <p align="right">(<a href="#readme-top">back to top</a>)</p>